markmichon/markmichon.com/content/articles/2013-05-09-scroll-aware-header.md

 categories: ['development']
 ---

+  >This article was first published in 2013 and the information may be out of date

 Fixed headers are popular in web design these days.
 They offer an extra layer of visual depth, as well as providing a way for the user to easily explore a site without returning to the top of a page.
 Unfortunately, there are a few drawbacks to this technique.
 Here is a [live demo](http://codepen.io/markmichon/full/yicGB), and here is the full, [coded version on codepen](http://codepen.io/markmichon/pen/yicGB).

 ## A bit of theory and UX